ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 #### <a name="attributes"></a>Attributes

   - `type` Optional attribute.
 This attribute can be used to inherit configuration from one of the built-in analytics providers.
 Currently supported values for type are:
+    - `atinternet`: Adds support for AT Internet.
+More details for adding AT Internet support can be found at [developers.atinternet-solutions.com](http://developers.atinternet-solutions.com/javascript-en/advanced-features-javascript-en/accelerated-mobile-pages-amp-javascript-en/).
     - `chartbeat`: Adds support for Chartbeat.
 More details for adding Chartbeat support can be found at [support.chartbeat.com](http://support.chartbeat.com/docs/).
     - `comscore`: Adds support for comScore Unified Digital Measurement™ pageview analytics.
 Requires defining *var* `c2` with comScore-provided *c2 id*.
     - `googleanalytics`: Adds support for Google Analytics.
 More details for adding Google Analytics support can be found at [developers.google.com](https://developers.google.com/analytics/devguides/collection/amp-analytics/).